coppolam/swarmulator/README.md

     cd swarmulator

 #### Packages Required
-Swarmulator runs using OpenGl and XML parsing.
+Swarmulator runs using OpenGL and XML parsing.
 You will need the following packages.
 Run the following to make sure you have everything you need:

     sudo apt-get install libglfw-dev